 So, I’m here today to rally for acorn squash.
 It has a bad rep in some circles – It’s difficult to peel!
 It’s stringy when you cook it! – both of which I don’t find to be true.
 When roasted, it makes a wonderful soup – buttery and lightly sweet – and the color is beautiful.
 As far as prepping the squash, I think it’s way easier to handle than butternut squash, which is bigger and more awkward.

 So, it’s finally getting its day in the sun and I’m kicking myself for not bringing this cozy fall soup to the front sooner.
-Make it for lunch, or a light dinner or make it for Thanksgiving – just be sure to make it at some point this fall/winter season.
+Make it for lunch, or a light dinner or make it as an appetizer for a holiday meal – just be sure to make it at some point this fall and winter season.
 I think you’ll be glad you did.

 - There are three main steps: roast the acorn squash, simmer all of the ingredients and puree the soup.